 At the time of this catalog's publication, Ohio Technical College participates in the grant programs listed below.
 But because grant programs are added and discontinued from time to time, be sure to check with your Financial Aid representative about available grants.

 - The Federal PELL Grant

 - The Federal Supplemental Educational Opportunity Grant

 - Julius A. Brenner Founder's Grant

-- Marc L. Brenner Motorcycle is Life Grant

 Loan Programs